-When Then • A product that has received marketing approval but involves a route The IND or IDE would need to include information to support the altered conditions of use, including toxicology, chemistry, and clinical information, as appropriate.
+When Then The clinical investigation involves either • A product that has received marketing approval but involves a route of administration or dosage level or use in a subject population or other factor that significantly increases the risks (or decreases the acceptability of the risks) associated with the use of the product The IND or IDE would need to include information to support the altered conditions of use, including toxicology, chemistry, and clinical information, as appropriate. • An investigational product for which an IND or IDE does not exist

 The IRB must find and document that the following conditions are met: (continued) Explanation (e) (for FDA regulated research) If an IRB determines that it cannot approve a clinical investigation because the investigation does not meet the criteria in the exception provided under paragraph (a) of this section or because of other relevant ethical concerns, the IRB must document its findings and provide these findings promptly in writing to the clinical investigator and to the sponsor of the clinical investigation.
 The sponsor of the clinical investigation must promptly disclose this information to FDA and to the sponsor's clinical investigators who are participating or are asked to participate in this or a substantially equivalent clinical investigation of the sponsor, and to other IRBs that have been, or are, asked to review this or a substantially equivalent investigation by that sponsor.
 By "substantially equivalent" the agency means other clinical investigations that propose to invoke this exception from informed consent and that involve basically the same medical conditions and investigational treatments.
 The agency intends this requirement to refer to clinical investigations conducted by the same sponsor.
 It is the sponsor's responsibility to determine that a study is "substantially equivalent." • If a protocol invoking this exception is modified by the sponsor in order to respond to IRB concerns that it does not meet the criteria in Sec.
 50.24(a) of the exception or because of other relevant ethical concerns, and it is a multicenter study, then the IRB's written findings are to be disclosed to other centers that either are, or may be, participating in the study. • If there is a change in a protocol in a multicenter trial, there is rereview of the protocol by all the IRBs of the institutions participating in the multicenter trial. • If the change is minor, it may be eligible for expedited review under Sec.
 56.110, which permits the IRB to use an expedited review procedure to review minor changes in previously approved research during the period for which approval is authorized. • If the change is significant, it would need to be reviewed by the full committee.
-It is the sponsor's responsibility to determine if it has a substantially similar protocol necessitating information dissemination. sponsor GIOSOIIIIIGGII.
+It is the sponsor's responsibility to determine if it has a substantially similar protocol necessitating information dissemination.